 Screen Brightness: Dimming the screen by a few degrees is both better for your eyes and the battery.
 If you’re on an older MacBook, use the function key F1 to lower the brightness.
 For new MacBook Pros with Touch Bar, tap on the smaller-sun icon.

-Keyboard Backlighting: MacBook Pros have very nicely lit keyboard, but if yours is glowing in broad daylight, you may want to consider adjusting this with the F5 function key (new MacBooks with Touch Bar is a bit different).
+Keyboard Backlighting: MacBook Pros have a very nicely lit keyboard, but if yours is glowing in broad daylight, you may want to consider adjusting this with the F5 function key (new MacBooks with Touch Bar is a bit different).

 Energy Saver Preferences: Open “System Preferences”, and then choose “Battery” (for macOS Big Sur or Monterey) or “Energy Saver” (for macOS Catalina or earlier).
 Reduce the amount of time it takes for the computer and the display to sleep to save battery.

 Doing these things should help you see a considerable increase in battery life, especially if you were previously using dramatically different settings.

-Your MacBook Pro Doesn’t Charge to Capacity/Doesn’t Charge At All
+Your MacBook Pro Doesn’t Charge to Capacity or Doesn’t Charge At All

 Issue 3: Poor Storage Methods

 Possible Cause: If your MacBook goes into extended storage with full battery or no battery at all, the battery will likely suffer the consequences.
 Additionally, Apple notes that leaving the lithium-ion battery MacBooks with less than 20% charge for more than two days can have a similar effect.

 How to Fix: